 Cary’s contributions to the wine industry are significant; he is a 4th generation winemaker (his father was winemaker and president of Inglenook in the 1960s).
 Cary grew up on the grounds of Petri Winery, just outside of tiny Escalon in California’s Central Valley.
 Initially wanting to flee the wine business he chose to study architecture at USC in Los Angeles.
 In 1965 the nearby Watts Riots happened and combined with the tensions in the city and not so sure about his continued interest in architecture, he switched schools, moved to Davis where he enrolled at UC Davis.
 He remembers taking a class by prominent wine professor Maynard Amerine and being completely engrossed by what he was learning.
 Wine soon became a passion.
 His first job in the Napa Valley was working at Sterling Vineyards in 1969 with founding winemaker, Ric Foreman.
 Interestingly, some of the first Sterling wines were stored at at Schramsberg Vineyards until the caves were completed at Sterling.
 Sterling’s hospitality center and winery on top of the hill were not yet completed at that time.

 Cary founded Monteviña Wines in Amador County in 1971 (in the basement of his house) focusing on Zinfandel and was their winemaker and president until 1982.
-Incidentally of historical interest, winemaker Scott Harvey was his first hire.
+Incidentally of historical interest, winemaker Scott Harvey was his first hire (see our photos of the this winery at the end of this review).
 Not one to sit still – Cary was winemaker and President of Corbett Canyon Vineyards in San Luis Obispo from 1983 to 1986.
 At the time they were a startup winery – and over the years morphed into a very successful brand – their success came quickly, Cary recalls over 100,000 cases were being produced in their early years.
 Later he worked for Seagram Classics Wine Company overseeing production for both The Monterey Vineyard and later Sterling and Mumm Vineyards.

 And Cary’s last name is probably very familiar to those who live in the Napa Valley – Cary partnered with his sons Joel and Duncan to lease what was Taylor’s Refresher in 1999 – now Gott’s Roadside Cafe in St. Helena.
 As of 2018 they now operate 7 Gott’s from Napa to parts of the San Francisco Bay Area.